 In answer to a question from Lib Dem group leader, Councillor Roger Evans, deputy leader Steve Charmley said:

 The final cost of the investigation undertaken has not yet been calculated.
 External costs to date, however, total £9,782.80 excluding VAT.
 This investigation was instigated by Shropshire Council and there are no plans to invoice ip&e Limited for this.
 Officer time is not routinely recorded for individual pieces of work such as this (PDF).

-Continue reading “The Barrow Affair (6): Investigation into Barrow costs more than £12K and Shropshire Council is to pay”
+Continue reading “The Barrow Era (6): Investigation into Barrow costs more than £12K and Shropshire Council is to pay”